This post was updated on November 3, 2017.

 Useful Links and References:

 Want to know more?
-Check out the additional resources below for more in-depth information on HDR and CRISPRs.
-Watch for new CRISPR 101 posts as we continue this series to help explain the basic principles driving CRISPRs and genome editing technology.Links:
+Check out the additional resources below for more in-depth information on HDR and CRISPR.
+Our CRISPR 101 series was designed to help explain the basic principles driving CRISPRs and genome editing technology.Links:

 - CRISPR forum moderated by the Zhang lab: https://groups.google.com/forum/#!searchin/crispr/HDR